inngest/website/pages/blog/_posts/building-a-realtime-websocket-app-using-sveltekit.md

 The novel part: we also auto-generate typescript types, cue types, and JSON schemas for every JSON payload we see so that you can work with the data easily ✨.
 Cue is amazing.
 We’ll be writing about that later.

-So, what do wee need?
+So, what do we need?

 - Websockets, to connect to our backend & display incoming requests in real time
 - A reactive state store, to make updating the UI easy